astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 ## 5. Tasks are executing, but they're getting bottlenecked.

-If everything looks like it's running as expected but you're finding that your tasks are getting bottlenecked, we'd recommend taking a closer look at:
+If your tasks are stuck in a bottleneck, we'd recommend taking a closer look at:

 - Environment Variables and concurrency configurations
 - Worker and Scheduler resources